omnomnomtea/writingHeatMap/readme.md

 Generates an SVG heatmap graph based on log.csv

 This may not be useful to anyone but me!
 If you do have a use for it, feel free to play with it!
-However, I threw this together in a couple hours and the code is... messy.

 ## Screenshot